Herb-AI/Garden.jl/README.md

 </div>

-A collection of useful examples of how to use [Herb.jl](https://herb-ai.github.io/Herb.jl/dev/) to implement custom synthesizers.
+A collection of useful examples of how to use [Herb.jl](https://herb-ai.github.io/Herb.jl/dev/) to implement custom synthesizers or re-implement existing ones.
 You can use the examples as a starting point for your own implementation.

 ## Structure